JohnLCaron/rlauxe/README.md

     identifiable physical ballot card that can be retrieved if that CVR is selected for audit.

     If NC > n, create NC − n “phantom ballots” and NC − n “phantom CVRs.”
-Calculate the assorter mean for all the CVRs, including the phantoms by treating the phantom CVRs as if they contain no valid vote in the contest contest (i.e., the assorter assigns the value 1/2 to phantom CVRs).
+Calculate the assorter mean for all the CVRs, including the phantoms by treating the phantom CVRs as if they contain no valid vote in the contest (i.e., the assorter assigns the value 1/2 to phantom CVRs).
 Find the corresponding assorter margin (v ≡ 2Ā − 1).
     [comment: so use 1/2 for assorter margin calculation].